lamda-bbo/Offline-RaM/readme.md

 # Offline Model-Based Optimization by Learning to Rank

-Official implementations of ICLR'25 submission paper "Offline Model-Based Optimization by Learning to Rank".
+Official implementations of ICLR'25 paper "Offline Model-Based Optimization by Learning to Rank".

+> **Ahead of all**: We promise to open-source our model weights once we finish our recent other works lol^ ^

 ## Environment installation